a0a7/a0a7/README.md

 ### Hi!
 I'm Alex
-I'm a hobbyist developer with a little bit of experience in webdev and C++.
+I'm a hobbyist developer with a little bit of web and C++ experience.

 ---